solidi/writing/writing-ideas.md

     1. Ruthlessly prioritizes
     1. "Watch this" product demo
 1. What is a Project Manager Anyway?
+    1. Time slices (Organizes the work into manageable phases)
     1. Four levers of projects
     1. Three of the four attributes
     1. Visualizing where we are